 Self-employment – This section is for people who are self-employed and want to understand more about how tax is paid on self-employed income.
 There is also information on registering as self-employed, working out whether you are self-employed or employed, how to work out profits, losses and capital allowances as well as information on National Insurance contributions and pensions for the self-employed.
 You will also find information on how to pay tax as a self-employed person.

-Bereavement and tax – This section looks at the duties you may have to perform as an executor or personal representative as well as the tax consequences that may arise on death.
+Bereavement – This section looks at the duties you may have to perform as an executor or personal representative as well as the tax consequences that may arise on death.

-Migrants and tax – This section is for people coming to the UK.
+Migrants – This section is for people coming to the UK.
 It contains a specially written guide and factsheets to help migrants understand their tax position.

 Other tax issues – In this section, you will find information on non-taxpayers, savings and tax, property income, capital gains tax, council tax and rates and giving to charity.

-Tax credits and benefits – This section gives a detailed overview of the tax credits system as well as basic information on state benefits including the new Universal Credit.
+Tax credits and benefits – This section gives a detailed overview of the tax credits system as well as basic information on state benefits including universal credit.

 LITRG also has a dedicated website for students.
 Tax Guide for Students is a specially written site that aims to help students understand tax, National Insurance and related issues.

-Finally, www.revenuebenefits.org.uk is a LITRG site for advisers which provides detailed guidance, legislation, resources and policy documents relating to child benefit, National Minimum Wage, tax-free childcare, child trust funds, tax credits and the transition to Universal Credit.
+Finally, RevenueBenefits is a LITRG site for advisers, which provides detailed guidance, legislation, resources and policy documents relating to child benefit, national minimum wage, tax-free childcare, child trust funds, tax credits and the transition to universal credit.